Caring for your skin is important when you have swelling (lymphoedema). You can do several things to protect the skin.

 This is because injury or infection can cause more damage to the lymphatic system in the area.

-You may need to see a doctor who specialises in skin conditions (a dermatologist) if you have eczema or psoriasis.
+You might need to see a doctor who specialises in skin conditions (a dermatologist) if you have eczema or psoriasis.
 Any skin breaks can make you more likely to get an infection.
 Keeping your skin healthy, unbroken and well moisturised helps to prevent this.

 Looking after your skin